apache/ignite-3/modules/raft/tech-notes/nodeCatchUp.md

 ## Waking up optimisation

-When leader faces some problem, it makes some optimisation when it steps down, to start a new voting with a new candidate immediately.
+When a leader faces some problem, it makes some optimisation when it steps down, to start a new voting with a new candidate immediately.
 In that case, instead of stopping all replicators as usual, it preserves one replicator for stopping and sends `TimeoutNowRequest` to it.
 When the node receives that request, it elects itself and starts voting.
-Failed leader chose such node by searching the node with the largest log id among peers in the current configuration.
+Failed leader chose such a node by searching for the node with the largest log id among peers in the current configuration.
 For more details see `ReplicatorGroupImpl#stopAllAndFindTheNextCandidate`